 Your classes and workshops take place Monday through Friday.
 You follow various communication courses.
 From marketing and public relations to advertising and intercultural awareness.
 You work on projects.
 And guest speakers come often to share their experiences and knowhow.
 And to answer questions.

-You will obtain 30 ECTS for one semester and 60 ECTS for the full year.
+You will obtain 30 ECTS for one semester.

 - Lectures and guest speakers